minhdatng0/major-project/proposal/proposal-programingLanguage.md

 Getting the program to read a text file and apply the correct information may be a problem.
 While I have done this in the past, I do not have a method to read text files that I know for sure works.
 Once the text file can be read, another issue would be seperating each number on a line.

 ## Time Line
-* Week 1: Write base program, implement user input and most functionality
+* Week 1: Add information to database, get program to read text files
-* Week 2: Add information to database, get program to read text files
+* Week 2: Finish most of program, get program to split strings and determine which drink is being made
 * Week 3: Bug testing and fixing

 # Evaluation